Those Wacky Nazis

 - The older German who wishes Germany was still Imperial Germany.
 He is constantly saying "This is not the Germany I fought for in the Great War," and has an old war medal.

 - A bumbling Luftwaffe sergeant in direct charge of the American prisoners of war.
 May or may not be more devious than he appears.
 May have visited one city in the US, and claims to have loved it ("I vas in New York, you know.
 I love the US!
-Vhen ze var is over, ve vill all be friends.")
+Vhen ze var is over, ve vill all be friends."
+The cultured one above may do the same with fond memories of London, and hopes to pick up friendships in Britain once this dreadful business is over.)

 - The officer with a conscience, usually based on Erwin Rommel, so probably a bit of a Magnificent Bastard.
 Tries to convince himself of My Country, Right or Wrong, and serves as a Worthy Opponent to the Allied heroes.
 May have a full-on Heel-Face Turn, or else get a tragic death at the hands of his own superiors for his conscience.